 Food intolerances happen when your digestive system reacts poorly to a certain food, causing symptoms of digestive distress such as gas, nausea, and diarrhea.
 Lactose, which is found in milk and other dairy products, is a common digestive irritant.
 Many people are also intolerant of gluten, which is found in wheat, barley, and oats.

 Irritable bowel syndrome (IBS) is a chronic digestive condition affecting the large intestine.
 Symptoms include gas, bloating, abdominal pain, cramping, and diarrhea or constipation.

-A 2004 study found that the symptoms of irritable bowel syndrome improved in two-thirds of the study participants taking turmeric extract.
+A found that the symptoms of irritable bowel syndrome improved in two-thirds of the study participants taking turmeric extract.

 2. Green tea

 Green tea aids digestion and promotes overall health.
 In many cultures, mint tea is the go-to treatment for an upset stomach.
 A mint-flavored green tea has the added benefit of freshening your breath.